Ir3nicuz/EgsEcfEditorApp/Readme.md

 ## File Content Definition
 The file content definition is the basic information for the tool which content is viable in the loaded `.ecf` file and which is not.
 To achive the design goal to be reliable able to load and interprete `.ecf` files from any source (default files, text editor tool files, manually edited files and so on) the definition provides several options.

-The defintions will be read from the `EcfFileDefinitions` sub folder from the tool root directory.
+The definitions will be read from the `EcfFileDefinitions` sub folder from the tool root directory.
 The file name doesn't matter.
 Each file in this directory will be read, even in sub directories.
 The first entry in each file must contain the game mode and the definition name, both also shown in the tool.
 The definition name is the link to the corresponding `.ecf` file (for guessing) and must be unique.
 Every further `.xml` file with the same `mode` and `type` setting will be ignored.

 <img src="images/xml_type.png" title="XML Type"/>